A Uniform Confidence Band for the Marginal Treatment Effect Function: Asymptotic Theory

 and there is a sequence $\tilde{W}_{n,1}$ of random variables such that $\tilde{W}_{n,1}$ is equal to $\sup_{p\in \mathcal{P}} \tilde{B}_{n,1}(p)$ in distribution and as $n \to \infty$:

-\end{lemma} Next, we show that $\tilde{W}_{n,1}$ can be further approximated by the supremum of a stationary Gaussian process. \begin{lemma} Let Assumption \ref{ass::semipara} and \ref{basic-assumption} hold.
+\end{lemma} Next, we show that $\tilde{W}_{n,1}$ can be further approximated by the supremum of a stationary Gaussian process. \begin{lemma} Let Assumptions \ref{ass::semipara}-\ref{covariate} hold.
 For sufficiently large $n$, there is a tight Gaussian process $\tilde{B}_{n,2}$ in $\ell^{\infty} (\mathcal{P})$ with mean zero and covariance function

 for $p, \check{p} \in h_{n}^{-1}\mathcal{P}$, where we define

 And there is a sequence $\tilde{W}_{n,2}$ of random variables such that $\tilde{W}_{n,2}$ is equal to $\sup_{p\in \mathcal{P}} \tilde{B}_{n,2}(h_{n}^{-1}p)$ in distribution and as $n \to \infty$: